Skip to content

 A Comment Box Becomes a Server

-In April 2025 I built something small that turned out to be a turning point: a comment widget for a blog.
+In April 2025 I built something small that turned into a turning point, a comment widget for a blog.
 The first version was front-end only.
-Comments lived in the browser's local storage and went nowhere.
-It was not a real system.
-But it worked well enough to prove a principle I still build on: a feature does not have to be perfect to be useful.
+Comments lived in the browser's local storage and went absolutely nowhere.
+Barely a real system.
+It still worked well enough to prove a principle I build on to this day: a feature does not have to be perfect to be useful.

 Then I made it serious.
-The comment system moved onto Cloudflare Workers and a D1 database, with an admin approval step so nothing went live without a check.
-It was not one Worker either.
-It ended up as a small set of them: one to write comments, one to read, one to handle likes, one for admin, one for approval.
+The comment system moved onto Cloudflare Workers and a D1 database, with an admin approval step so nothing went public without a check.
+It grew into a whole little fleet of Workers.
+One to write comments, one to read them, one for likes, one for admin, one for approval.

 That was the jump.
-Static pages and front-end tricks on one side, real application architecture on the other.
-Suddenly I was thinking about things a page never makes you think about: could someone spam this endpoint, what happens when the database gets hit hard, what does the free tier actually cover before it starts failing.
+On one side, static pages and front-end tricks.
+On the other, real application architecture.
+Suddenly I was thinking about things a page never makes you think about.
+Could someone spam this endpoint.
+What happens when the database gets hammered.
+What the free tier actually covers before it quietly starts failing.

-It was nine days of intense work and then I left it alone.
-But it was the first project where I stopped being someone who arranges pages and started being someone who builds backends.
+It was nine days of hard work and then I left it alone for good.
+It was also the first project where I stopped arranging pages and started building backends.

 // era 03 / the toolmaker / mid 2025